automata-network/automata-sgx-sdk/README.md

 To build your first enclave, please refer to the [sgx-scaffold](https://github.com/automata-network/sgx-scaffold/tree/main) project.
 It is a good starting point to get familiar with the SDK.

-[SGX-Prover](https://github.com/automata-network/sgx-prover) is also a good reference for building production-ready enclaves using the Automata SGX SDK.
-It supports to execute scroll/linea blocks in SGX enclave and generate the PoE(Proof of Execution).

 ### Building applications
 Let's take the project structure below as an example.
 The `app` crate is the entrypoint and untrusted part of the application, while the `enclave` crate is the SGX enclave implementation, trusted part of the application.
 <pre>